Home » Transition » United Services Military Apprenticeship Program

 Time-Based Apprenticeships

-A time-based apprenticeship is for those who are new to a trade and do not have the experience needed for a competency-based apprenticeship.
+A time-based apprenticeship is for those new to a trade and do not have the experience needed for a competency-based apprenticeship.
 Progress is measured by the number of hours spent in training and on the job.

 Competency-Based Apprenticeships